What Is Bone Cancer?

-- Osteochondroma is the most common benign bone tumor.
-It is more common in people under age 20.
+- Osteochondroma is the most common.
+It often happens in people under age 20.

-- Osteoid osteoma is a bone tumor, often occurring in long bones, that occurs commonly in the early 20s.
+- Osteoid osteoma often happens in long bones, usually in your early 20s.

-- Osteoblastoma is a single tumor that occurs in the spine and long bones, mostly in young adults.
+- Osteoblastoma is a rare tumor that grows in your spine and long bones, mostly in young adults.

-- Enchondroma usually appears in bones of the hand and feet.
+- Enchondroma usually appears in bones of your hands and feet.
 It often has no symptoms.
-It is the most common type of hand tumor.
+It’s the most common type of hand tumor.

 Cancers that commonly spread to bone include:

 Things that might make you more likely to get bone cancer include:

 - Cancer treatment.
 Bone tumors happen more often in people who’ve had radiation, stem cell transplants, or certain chemotherapy drugs for other cancers.

 - Inherited conditions.
 Diseases passed down through your genes, such as Li-Fraumeni syndrome and an eye cancer called retinoblastoma, can make you more likely to get bone cancer.